 I graduated from the Kansas City Art Institute in 2013 with a BFA in graphic design.
-Just when they thought they finally got rid of me, I started working there as a teacher’s assistant and and I’m now an adjunct professor.
-I’m also the cofounder and creative director of Cogneedo, an interactive design firm that specializes in user experience research, web design, and web apps for “super-niche” communities.
+In 2014, I worked there as a teacher’s assistant and as an adjunct professor.
+I’m also the cofounder and creative director of Cogneedo, an interactive design firm that specializes in user experience research, web design, and web apps.

 Previously, I worked my way up the ladder in the graphic design department at MyARTS from 2006 to 2012, where I worked as a designer and assistant mentor for high school students interested in graphic design.

-I belong to multiple organizations, including the Freelancers’ Union, AIGA, and the National Association of Professional Women.
+I belong to multiple organizations, including the Freelancers’ Union and AIGA.

 I’m passionate and curious.
 I stay up too late and I wake up too early so I can spend time experimenting, learning, and contemplating design.
 I put my whole self into my work.
 Blood, sweat, and tears.

-Design is how I solve everyday problems and satisfy my need to make things that help people.
+Design is how I satisfy my need to make things that help people.
 I love researching and learning about the people I design for.
 Getting to the root of an issue is one of my favorite parts of solving and designing for it.

 My interests lie in the space between concept and execution, and where reality is pushed to its limits.
 User experience design with emerging technologies is where this all happens.
-And I’m incredibly excited about the future.
+And I’m incredibly excited about my future in it.

 I’ve won local, national, and international awards and contests for a variety of work, including app design, experiential design, and printed work.
 I play well with others too!
 A handful of these awards are shared with friends and colleagues.